 The Authority has entered into an agreement with the Erie Community Foundation (the Foundation) to establish a donor designated fund, called the Lead Asset Endowment Fund.
-The Fund is established to perpetually provide financial assistance to designated organizations (Erie County Lead Regional Assets) selected by the Authority.
-Starting in 2015, the Foundation shall grant awards to the designated organizations at least annually based on a formula determined by the Authority.
-The Authority granted \$565,393 to the Foundation for the year ended March 31, 2014.
+The Fund is established to perpetually provide financial assistance to organizations designated by the settlement dated December 13, 2010 (Erie County Lead Regional Assets).
+Starting in 2016, the Foundation shall grant awards to the designated organizations at least annually based on a formula determined by the Authority.
+The Authority granted \$1,373,646 to the Foundation for the year ended March 31, 2015.